microsoft/qsharp/katas/content/multi_qubit_systems/index.md

     "title": "Conclusion"
 })

-As you've seen in the exercises, you can prepare separable multi-qubit states using only single-qubit gates.
+Congratulations!
+In this kata you learned to prepare separable multi-qubit states using only single-qubit gates.
+You also learned the difference between separable states an entangled states.
+Here are a few key concepts to keep in mind:

-However, to prepare and manipulate entangled states you'll need more powerful tools.
+- A system of $N$ qubits can also be in a superposition of $2^N$ quantum states.
+The computational basis for an $N$-qubit system is a set of $2^N$ vectors.
+- Any two-qubit system can be expressed as some linear combination of the tensor product of single-qubit basis states.
+- Two qubits are entangled if their states are correlated and if they can't be described as two independent qubits.

-In the next Kata, "Multi-Qubit Gates", you will learn about multi-qubit gates which give you access to all states of multi-qubit systems.
+Next, you will learn about multi-qubit gates and how they can give you access to all states of multi-qubit systems in the "Multi-Qubit Gates" kata.